cuixiaoyiyi/RPCBridge/README.md

+# Artifact for
-# This is the artifact for the static analysis of Remote Procedure Call in Java Programs, ASE 2024 #29
+static analysis of Remote Procedure Call in Java Programs, ICSE 2024 #966